COVID-19 Tips to Properly clean your Stethoscope. There’s a lot of suffering that health personnel has endured during the Covid-19 epidemic.

 Additionally, 70% isopropyl ruby alcohol is suggested for cleansing these parts.

-When you’re done your work, you must let the parts completely dry before attempting to assemble the Stethoscope.
+When you’re done with your work, you must let the parts completely dry before attempting to assemble the Stethoscope.

 Storing your Stethoscope

 Another step you should take during these tense periods to ensure that the instrument isn’t infected is to store it in a safe place during times when it is not being used.

 In essence, the less interaction it can have with a hazardous environment, the safer.

 A properly stored instrument will increase the life expectancy of the stethoscope since it can help prevent the destruction of its components.

 If you can, keep the stethoscope inside the original box that it was packaged in.
 If you don’t have one anymore, attempt to find an appropriate container that can be exclusively used for the storage of the instrument.

 The container (original or not) must be kept in a cool, dry drawer, cabinet, or locker.